d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 at any decoder time step
 only the generated tokens
 can be used in the decoder self-attention.
-To preserve auto-regression in the decoder, its masked self-attention specifies  `dec_valid_lens` so that any query
+To preserve autoregression in the decoder, its masked self-attention specifies  `dec_valid_lens` so that any query